 For good fermentation to occur, keep the temperature between 68- and 72-degrees Fahrenheit.
 You’ll notice a discharge of CO2 gas from the vessel after vigorous fermentation has begun.
 Furthermore, you will see bubbling within the airlock chamber while employing an airlock.
 Therefore, it indicates that the sugars are being converted successfully by the yeast.
-When bubbling becomes less frequent, it’s a sign that primary fermentation is nearing completion.
-You’ll want to transfer the beer to a secondary fermentation vessel at this point.
+When bubbling becomes less frequent, it’s a sign that the primary fermenter is nearing completion.
+You’ll want to transfer the beer to a secondary fermenter vessel at this point.

-Although the more active stage of fermentation has already occurred during primary fermentation, there are still some fermentable and active yeast cells left.
+Although the more active stage of fermentation has already occurred during the primary fermenter, there are still some fermentable and active yeast cells left.
 Moving your beer to a secondary fermenter and allowing it to condition will allow the surviving yeast to convert the more complex sugars.
-It will improve the quality of your beer by boosting clarity, smoothing out the flavor profile, and lowering the danger of infection and off-tasting flavors.
+A secondary fermenter will improve the quality of your beer by boosting clarity, smoothing out the flavor profile, and lowering the danger of infection and off-tasting flavors.